In traditional Chinese medicine, the mouth relates to the center of the body.

 It’s all about inflammation.

-The bad bugs implicated with gum disease (officially called periodontal pathogens) colonize along and under the gum line.
-The bad bugs build up their populations along the gum line under their protective fortresses we all know as calculus (also called tartar).
+The ‘thug bugs’ that are implicated with gum disease (officially called periodontal pathogens) colonize along and under the gum line.
+The thug bugs build up their populations along the gum line under their protective fortresses we all know as calculus (also called tartar).

 Chronic infection in the bloodstream provokes a chronic inflammatory state.
 This chronic inflammatory state is the perfect storm for ‘metabolic syndrome’ and the initiation of autoimmune disorders.